Shera Energy Delivers 52 Percent YoY Surge in Consolidated PBT in Q1 FY26 - www.lokmattimes.com

 Shera Energy Delivers 52 Percent YoY Surge in Consolidated PBT in Q1 FY26

-PNN Mumbai (Maharashtra) [India], August 6: Shera Energy Limited (NSE - SHERA),is one of the leading manufacturers of winding ...
+Mumbai (Maharashtra) [India], August 6: Shera Energy Limited (NSE – SHERA),is one of the leading manufacturers of winding wires ...

 Mumbai (Maharashtra) [India], August 6: Shera Energy Limited (NSE – SHERA),is one of the leading manufacturers of winding wires and strips made from non-ferrous metals, has announced its un-audited Financial Results for Q1 FY26.